Digital-Sapphire/PyUpdater-S3-Plugin/README.md

 System environmental variables

 Optional - If set will be used globally.
-Will be overwritten when you add scp settings during pyupdater init
+Will be overwritten when you add S3 settings during pyupdater init

 | Variable              | Meaning                                 |
 | --------------------- |---------------------------------------- |